-Bozeman Health COVID-19 Preparedness
+Bozeman Health COVID-19 Information

 Infection Control Guidance for Preventing Transmission of Respiratory Illness

-- Throw used tissues into the garbage.
-Immediately wash your hands after coughing or sneezing.
+- Immediately clean your hands after coughing or sneezing.

-STAY HOME if you are feeling ill.
+Stay home if you are feeling ill

 - Do not go to work if you have a respiratory illness.